koka-lang/AddressC/README.md

 This function reverses a list by appending the elements one-by-one onto an accumulator.
 Since it is tail-recursive, any functional language will compile it to an imperative while-loop.
-Additionally, a language with reuse analysis such as [Koka](https://koka-lang.github.io/koka/doc/index.html), [Lean](https://leanprover.github.io/) or [Roc](https://www.roc-lang.org/) can optimize this further: Assuming that the input `xs` is unique, this function can _reuse_ the cells of the old list `xs` for the accumulator.
+Additionally, a language with reuse analysis such as [Koka](https://koka-lang.github.io/koka/doc/index.html) or [Lean](https://leanprover.github.io/) can optimize this further: Assuming that the input `xs` is unique, this function can _reuse_ the cells of the old list `xs` for the accumulator.
 In pseudo-code, Koka will emit code similar to the following: